All Episodes

 That was announced by Rod Rosenstein.

-They did devise an elaborate scheme, it seems well funded.
+They did devise an elaborate scheme.

 They did want to sow discord in the country, and they did.

-You know, the new Russian indictment from Friday is, yeah, they the Russians campaigned for and against Donald Trump.
+You know, the new Russian indictment from Friday is, yeah, the Russians campaigned for and against Donald Trump.

-Because it's really America that they're going after.
+It went both ways because it's really America that they're going after.

 And then that becomes a big problem.